Blocking Knits – 3 Ways To Reshape Your Knitting

 • Spray Blocking.

-To wet block your pieces you need to make sure they are damp – but not dripping with water.
+To wet block your pieces you need to make sure they are damp – but not dripping with water, you can use a special wool wash for this and you will need a basin or sink.

-Lay it out on your blocking mats and stretch into shape, using your blocking pins to pin into place.
+Lay it out on your blocking mats and stretch it into shape, using your blocking pins to pin it into place.

 As the piece dries it will stay in the shape that you want, so that when you remove the blocking pins, it will retain that shape.

-Just be careful with the type of fibres you use for wet blocking, as some fibres in the yarn may not cope well when wet.
+Just be careful with the type of fibers you use for wet blocking, as some fibers in the yarn may not cope well when wet.

-For example, man-made fibres will work fine with wet blocking but some natural fibres may not.
+For example, man-made fibers will work fine with wet blocking but some animal fibers may not.

 Be sure to check your yarn labels for any care instructions before you start.